adamalton/asynchrormous/README.md

     print "We have a miracle!"
 ```

+The most common use case for this functionality is probably going to be the scenario of preparing a queryset in a view and then passing it to the template for rendering the results into one of your fancy web pages.
+While the template system is doing its thing parsing the template files, creating the nodes, rendering the header, etc, your database can be happily fetching its results.
+Then when the template gets down to `{% for x in results %}` the results will have already been fetched.
+BOOM!

+### Notes

+* For convenience, the `start_<thing>()` methods return the queryset.
+But unlike `.filter()` and `.all()` they don't create a new clone of the queryset.

 ## TODO

 * Add an `async_get()` method.
 If you look in `django.db.models.query.QuerySet.get` you'll see why this would be a good idea.
 * Add more examples, including calling `len()` and `bool()` on the queryset, using `.exists()` after calling `.start_fetch()` (which would work), etc.
+* Write more tests which check:
+  - That the threading actually does what we think it does.
+(It works as expected, but I would like more solid proof of this.)
+  - More combinations of things like calling `.start_fetch()` followed by `.exists()` (which should use the result of the fetch), and various other fun ways of using it.
+* Change the existing tests so that they don't create large numbers of objects.